Cooked Tomatoes. Your Menu’s Perfect SUPER Food.

 The Amazing Health Benefits of Tomatoes

-A 2019 Datassential report found that tomato-based “red sauce” is menued in 60% of all foodservice operations and is an essential ingredient for everything from pasta and pizza to enchilada sauce.
+A 2019 Datassential report found that tomato-based “red sauce” is on the menu of 60% of all foodservice operations and is an essential ingredient for everything from pasta and pizza to enchilada sauce.

-While your red sauce is likely a menu mainstay, don’t overlook the fact that it’s also a superfood.
-That’s because when you heat the humble tomato magic happens!
+While your red sauce is likely a menu mainstay, don’t overlook the fact that it’s also a superfood when you heat the humble tomato magic happens!

 Heating tomatoes for 30 minutes boosts the levels of absorbable lycopene by 35%.
 The study found that it raised the total power of the disease-fighting antioxidant by 62%.

 Cooked tomatoes contain a good dose of vitamin C, and the cooking process doesn’t destroy this important nutrient.
 A 1-cup serving of cooked tomatoes supplies 18.4 milligrams of vitamin C, which is about 20 percent of a person’s daily needs.
 A 1-cup serving of cooked tomatoes provides 1.07 milligrams of iron, which is about 12% of what men need each day and 5% for women.
 The same serving contains small amounts of calcium for strong bones, potassium for a healthy heart and vitamin A for proper eye function.
-Marinara, pizza sauce, spaghetti sauce, enchilada sauce, salsa and ketchup share in these healthy benefits.
+Marinara, Pizza, Spaghetti, and Enchilada sauce as well as Salsa and Ketchup share in these healthy benefits.